malaviya-parth/CN/Network Layer/Forwarding&Routing/dvr.md

 - Now after updating link distance N3 will have: (3,2,2,9,5) from N2.
 - Therefore, N3 table will be now: (3,2,0,2,5)

+## Question Continued
+After the update in the previous question, the link N1-N2 goes down.
+N2 will reflect this change immediately in its distance vector as cost inf.
+After the NEXT ROUND of update, what will be the cost to N1 in the distance vector of N3?

+### Solution
+- 10, due to the table received from N4 will have value 8 to reach N1.

 ## GATE 2021
 Consider a computer network using the dvr algorithm.
 The partial topology of the network is shown below.
 ![Alt text](image-6.png)